 In the first months of a new year, staff morale can be at its lowest, but one way employers can tackle this is by introducing an incentive scheme or reward programme to boost employee motivation and help employees feel rewarded for their efforts.
 There are many ways in which to do this, linking incentives to performance targets, but, much will depend on your business model and the type of organisation.

-What employee benefits would your workers like to see?
+What employee benefits would your workers like to see in incentive schemes?

-Find the right reward programme for your organisation
+Find the right reward programme for your incentive schemes

 In some organisations, workers with families will be looking for employee benefits that offer a good work-life balance.
 Here, flexible hours or the opportunity to work from home occasionally can be effective incentives.
 Likewise, the latest tech fad, such as phone, or gadget can be a big incentive for businesses with a young worker demographic.